immohammadbilal98/immohammedbilal98/README.md

 <br>
 <br>

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github._

 <img align="left" alt="Bilal's Github Stats" src="https://github-readme-stats.vercel.app/api?username=immohammedbilal98&show_icons=true&hide_border=true" />
 <a href="https://github.com/immohammedbilal98">